The REAL Cost Of Starting A Business

 Employee expenses

-Failure to compensate employees adequately can end in low morale and high turnover, which can be a bad publicity for your business, and incurring additional training cost for new staff.
+Failure to compensate employees adequately can end in low morale and high turnover, which can be bad publicity for your business, and incur additional costs for non-compliance fines.

-Let’s assume if you have five employees with an average salary of RM3,000:
+Let’s assume you have five employees with an average salary of RM3,000:

 Technological expenses

 Technology aids any business to function more effectively and sort out daily basic business functions.
-This category of expenses varies according to the type of business and include hardware like computers, printers, scanners, modems, photostat machine, as well as software for accounting, security, documentation as well as cost of Internet, Wi-Fi, and mobile.
+This category of expenses varies according to the type of business and includes hardware like computers, printers, scanners, modems, and photostat machines, as well as software for accounting, security, documentation as well as the cost of Internet, Wi-Fi, and mobile.

-For your café, you can obtain phone and Wi-Fi services from UniFi for RM349 per month, and relevant software such as payroll at RM400, inventory and billing for RM700 as well as online paid marketing (RM500), you are looking at about RM1,949 to set up your business.
+For your café, you can obtain phone and Wi-Fi services from UniFi for RM199 per month, and relevant software such as payroll at RM400, inventory and billing for RM700 as well as online paid marketing (RM800 for freelancers, RM1800+ for agencies), you are looking at about RM2,099 to set up your business.

 Managing costs